j721/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ## Exercise I

 a) Linear O(n) Runtime complexity, the running time or space time will grow linearly (at the same rate) and in direct proportion to input size.
 Has one loop where n increases linearly.
+One loop where n is being iterated over.

-b) O(n^2) for runtime complexity, since there are two loops/iterations taking place over n.
+b) Quadratic O(n^2) for runtime complexity, since there are two loops/iterations taking place over n.
+The running time grows linearly and in direct proportion to the size of the input data (n) squared.

 c) The runtime complexity is constant O(n).
 Recursion of n in a linear fashion.